 Sociology and Anthropology at Messiah College

-If you enjoy working with people and are an adaptive learner interested in culture and improving the lives of others, then a degree in sociology and anthropology might be right for you.
+If you enjoy working with people and are an adaptive learner interested in culture and improving the lives of others, then a Bachelor of Arts degree in sociology and anthropology might be right for you.

-As a sociology and anthropology (SOAN) major at Messiah College, you’ll go beyond traditional sociology degree requirements and take courses in anthropology and criminal justice to become an adaptive lifelong learner.
-Like many of our majors, you’ll approach your studies from both a scholarly and real-world perspective, participating in challenging courses, off-campus internships and service opportunities.
+As a student in the sociology and anthropology degree program at Messiah College, a top-ranked Christian college, you’ll go beyond traditional sociology degree requirements and take courses in anthropology and criminal justice to complete the sociology and anthropology degree program and become an adaptive lifelong learner.
+Like many other sociology and anthropology majors, you’ll approach your studies from both a scholarly and real-world perspective, participating in challenging courses, off-campus internships and service opportunities.

 Sociology and anthropology major distinctives